Instability of microbial droplets growing on viscous substrates: Effect of the integration constant

 \section{Effect of the integration constant}

-The constant $B$ in the previous section relates to the far-field behavior of the velocity, which non-physically diverges when $\Ray > 0$.
-We interpret the integro-differential equation as an inner solution and $B$ as a matching constant which is chosen such that the vertical velocity vanishes at a domain depth $z = -H$.
-For analytical convenience, we decompose $B = -\log R - 1 + \kappa$.
-For $z/r, z/R \gg 1$, we find
+The constant $\kappa$ in the previous section relates to the far-field behavior of the velocity, which non-physically diverges when $\Ray > 0$.
+We interpret the integro-differential equation as an inner solution and $\kappa$ as a matching constant which is chosen such that the vertical velocity vanishes at a (dimensionless) domain depth $(r,z) = (0,H)$, and thus is small in the region $r/|H| \ll 1$.
+Figure \ref{fig:kappa} shows $\kappa$ as a function of $|H|$ over the experimental range $7/8 < |H| < 7$ reported in \cite{atis2019microbial}.
+An asymptotic analysis of the expression (\ref{eq:w-bulk}) shows $\kappa \sim 1 - \log 2|H|$, which gives a good characterization of the numerical solution even at small $|H|$.
+The choice $\kappa = 0$ used in the main analysis corresponds to an effective depth $|H| \approx 1$.